Global Heat Budget Closure

 The geothermal flux contribution is not accounted for in any of the standard model diagnostics provided as output.
 Rather, this term, which is time invariant, is provided in the input file geothermalFlux.bin contained in the ancillary data archive.
 This archive can be downloaded from PO.DAAC, though accessing it there requires downloading a much larger tarball of files (~192 GB).
 So, for the time being, the geothermalFlux.bin file is also stored on the tutorial Github and can be downloaded here.

-Note: The code cell below assumes geothermalFlux.bin has been placed in ~/Downloads after downloading.
-Change the directory as needed.
+Note: The code cell below assumes geothermalFlux.bin has been placed in ~/Downloads, or is in the cloned GitHub repository under ~/ECCO-v4-Python-Tutorial/misc or ~/git_repos/ECCO-v4-Python-Tutorial/misc.
+Change the directory geoflx_dir as needed.

 [57]: